wilo01/nvim-config/Notes.md

 # NOTES: TODOs
 - [ ] Add autosave on neovim inactivity
+- [ ] Search breaks and does not search across the project directory
+- [ ] Add "multiple grep", "multiple search parameters"
+- [ ] Add something to exclude search
+- [ ] Fix issue with telescope
+- [ ] Fix annoying issue with LSP formatting -> Does not work in large files
+- [ ] Add git diff when jumping via gitsigns hunks
-- [ ] Show current branch in tmux / neovim for example maintenance/12.1AV
+- [X] Show current branch in tmux / neovim for example maintenance/12.1AV -> Used tmux instead
+- [X] Fix issue with case sensitive search
+- [X] Implement easy rename of the files
+- [X] Use current rename ?
+Drop it ? -> Use <leader>pb -> R - for rename
+- [X] Implement easy path copy -> Use <leader>fp
+- [X] Implement white spaces formatting
 # NOTES: Check if remap is already been used
 - Inside neovim type this command
 ```bash